 From the personal side of things, if it were one of the rules committee’s sons who was seeded 23rd or 33rd, I wonder how they’d feel about it?
 Why would anyone do that to any athlete, or child; and for what purpose?
 It couldn’t be that the wrestler would want to brag to his family and friends that he was chosen by his peers as one of the worst wrestlers in the tournament.

-Wouldn’t that be considered labeling, or at worst; bullying?
+Wouldn’t that be considered labeling, or possibly, bullying?

 Seeding every athlete in the tournament doesn’t serve any reasonable purpose.
 Everyone knows who the top athletes are, and after the top 8 seeds, it doesn’t matter where an athlete is in the bracket.
 All that means for those wrestlers is the round when they’re going to begin their travels back through the consolation bracket.